What’s better than homemade applesauce? Photo by David Smith | Fotolia.

 While it began life as a side dish, applesauce has found its way into baking (cakes, cookies, muffins) and as a solo dessert, topped with a bit of cream and a sprinkling of cinnamon.

-This recipe retains the skin of the apple, so that its nutrients and color enhance the dish.
-The applesauce is pressed from the skin and the core using a food mill for the smoothest consistency.
-If you don’t have a food mill, you can peel and pare the apples before cooking and mash with a fork.
+If you don’t have a food mill or a food processor, you can peel and pare the apples before cooking and mash with a fork.
 The consistency will be less smooth, and you’ll lose the flavor and color from the skin; but it will still be delicious.

 Applesauce Recipe Ingredients